India's bright GDP just a small step in long road to sustained revival

-NEW DELHI (Reuters) - Optimism that sunny growth figures herald an economic revival in India is probably misplaced - in fact there is little hard evidence to support the idea that Asia’s third-largest economy is heading for a broader and sustained rebound anytime soon.
+NEW DELHI, Sept 3 (Reuters) - Optimism that sunny growth figures herald an economic revival in India is probably misplaced - in fact there is little hard evidence to support the idea that Asia’s third-largest economy is heading for a broader and sustained rebound anytime soon.

 India’s economy grew 5.7 percent in the June quarter compared with a year earlier, the strongest pace in 2-1/2 years, accelerating from 4.6 percent in the March quarter thanks to a rebound in industrial activity.